SAP-samples/teched2025-DA260/exercises/ex3/README.md

-# Exercise 1 - Replicate CDS Views from SAP S/4HANA via Replication Flows to SAP Datasphere
+# Exercise 3 - Replicate Files from Google Cloud Storage (GCS) via Replication Flows to SAP Datasphere

 This exercise involves creating a Replication Flow that reads data from a SAP S/4 HANA CDS Views and replicates this data into SAP Datasphere local tables with delta capture as target.
 This process involves modelling of a replication flow and configuring it to consume a pre-existing S4 HANA connection and pick the required source objects to copy them into new target tables in SAP Datasphere.